ShaikMishaTabassum/ShaikMishaTabassum/README.md

 | **Impact** | Foundation for real-time monitoring and AI prediction integration |
 | **Repository** | [github.com/ShaikMishaTabassum/railguard-ai](https://github.com/ShaikMishaTabassum/railguard-ai) |

-Designed a FastAPI backend with PostgreSQL integration to process railway event and sensor data efficiently, with a live-dashboard frontend built for future integration of AI-based risk prediction models.
+RailGuard AI tackles a real safety problem — railway incidents are often caught too late because monitoring is manual, fragmented, or reactive rather than predictive.
+I designed a FastAPI backend backed by PostgreSQL to ingest and process railway event and sensor data efficiently, structuring the schema so it can scale to real sensor feeds beyond the hackathon prototype.
+On top of that sits a React dashboard that visualizes risk in real time, lets operators simulate incident scenarios, and surfaces anomalies before they escalate.
+The architecture was deliberately built to be extensible — the current MVP handles live event visualization and simulation, but the backend is structured to plug in AI-based prediction models for proactive risk-scoring as the next phase.
 </details>

 <details>